eemokey/eemokey.github.io/_pages/mentorship.md

 Feel free to send me questions or relevant information in advance so I can provide the best guidance.

 If you are a UC Berkeley undergraduate, swing by my weekly drop-in office hours (listed [here](https://research.berkeley.edu/ours-peer-advisors/)).
-These office hours are part of my role as an advisor for the Office of Undergraduate Research & Scholarships ([OURS](https://research.berkeley.edu/)) - 3 years and counting!

-Catch me at Berkeley OURS workshops, information sessions, and campus-wide outreach events (some of my advising resources [here](https://eemokey.github.io/blog/tag/undergrad/))!
+Catch me at Berkeley [Office of Undergraduate Research & Scholarships](https://research.berkeley.edu/) workshops, information sessions, and campus-wide outreach events (some of my advising resources [here](https://eemokey.github.io/blog/tag/undergrad/))!

 ## Google AI Community Project